-This Wildfire Mitigation Plan will be presented to the Victorville City Council.
-VMUS staff will review the plan on an annual basis and bring updates to the Council as needed.
+This Wildfire Mitigation Plan will be presented to the Victorville City Council as a foundational document.
+VMUS staff will review the plan on an annual basis and present to Council for adoption, only making revisions for substantive changes.

 D. IDENTIFYING AND CORRECTING DEFICIENCIES IN THE PLAN